Local gauge invariant operator on isometry breaking background: Introduction

-Regarding the first issue of the island, it has been suggested to construct the local operator by breaking the diffeomorphism invariance explicitly, resulting in a massive graviton \cite{Geng:2020fxl, Geng:2020qvw, Geng:2021hlu, Geng:2023zhq, Geng:2025bcb}.
-This is motivated by the fact that when we study the island of the anti-de Sitter (AdS) black hole in the context of AdS/CFT correspondence \cite{Maldacena:1997re, Witten:1998qj, Gubser:1998bc}, the boundary of AdS space is assumed to be attached to the `bath' in which gravity is not dynamical and the old Hawking radiation is contained.
-Whereas it is a convenient way to separate the Hawking radiation from dynamics of gravity, since energy is allowed to pass through the border between AdS space and the bath, the gravitational energy-momentum tensor is not conserved.
-In other words, the diffeomorphism invariance is broken by the boundary condition.
-This can be modelled by introducing the compensating vector field $V_\mu$ which transforms as $V_\mu\to V_\mu- \epsilon_\mu$ under the diffeomorphism $x^\mu \to x^\mu+ \epsilon^\mu$ before being fixed to some specific function of $x^\mu$.
-Then $V_\mu$ behaves like the Goldstone vector field : it combines with the fluctuation of the metric $h_{\mu\nu}$ to form the would-be gauge invariant combination $\tilde{h}_{\mu\nu}=h_{\mu\nu}+\nabla_\mu V_\nu+\nabla_\nu V_\mu$, allowing the graviton mass term $-(M^4/4)(\tilde{h}_{\mu\nu}\tilde{h}^{\mu\nu}-\tilde{h}^\mu_\mu \tilde{h}^\nu_\nu)$ in the Lagrangian density \cite{Geng:2025bcb}.
+Regarding the first issue of the island, it has been suggested to construct the local operator by explicitly breaking the diffeomorphism invariance, resulting in a massive graviton \cite{Geng:2020fxl, Geng:2020qvw, Geng:2021hlu, Geng:2023zhq, Geng:2025bcb}.
+This is motivated by the fact that when we consider the island of the anti-de Sitter (AdS) black hole in the context of AdS/CFT correspondence \cite{Maldacena:1997re, Witten:1998qj, Gubser:1998bc}, the boundary of AdS space is assumed to be attached to the `bath' in which gravity is not dynamical and the old Hawking radiation is contained.
+Whereas it is a convenient way to separate the Hawking radiation from gravitational dynamics, since energy is allowed to pass through the border between AdS space and the bath, the gravitational energy-momentum tensor is not conserved.
+In other words, the diffeomorphism invariance is broken by the boundary conditions.
+This can be modelled by introducing the compensating vector field $V_\mu$ which transforms as $V_\mu\to V_\mu- \epsilon_\mu$ under the diffeomorphism $x^\mu \to x^\mu+ \epsilon^\mu$ before being fixed to some function of $x^\mu$.
+Then $V_\mu$ behaves like the Goldstone vector field : it combines with the metric fluctuation $h_{\mu\nu}$ to form the would-be gauge invariant combination $\tilde{h}_{\mu\nu}=h_{\mu\nu}+\nabla_\mu V_\nu+\nabla_\nu V_\mu$, from which the graviton mass term $-(M^4/4)(\tilde{h}_{\mu\nu}\tilde{h}^{\mu\nu}-\tilde{h}^\mu_\mu \tilde{h}^\nu_\nu)$ can be written in the Lagrangian density \cite{Geng:2025bcb}.
 This corresponds to the imitation of (the tensor version of) the St\"uckelberg (or the Higgs in a broad sense) mechanism, in the vector version of which gauge invariance is spontaneously broken as the gauge boson becomes massive by absorbing a scalar transforming nonlinearly under the gauge transformation.
 Moreover, any local operator $O(x)$ can be promoted to the local would-be gauge invariant operator $O(x-V(x))$ which is expected to be the form of operators localized on the island \cite{Geng:2024dbl}.